confluence/python-textbok/python_notes/Collections.rst

 Of course we can also make a list of lists of lists of lists and so forth -- we can nest lists as many times as we like.

-If we wanted to make a two-dimensional list to represent a timetable, we could either have days as the outer list and time slots as the inner list or the other way around -- we would have to remember which range we picked to be the rows and which the columns.
+If we wanted to make a two-dimensional list to represent a weekly timetable, we could either have days as the outer list and time slots as the inner list or the other way around -- we would have to remember which range we picked to be the rows and which the columns.

 Suppose that we wanted to initialise the timetable with an empty string in each time slot -- let us say that we have 24 hour-long time slots in each day.
 That's seven lists of 24 elements each -- quite long and unwieldy to define using literals, the way we defined the smaller lists in the examples above!